 A reconstruction of the Little House in the Big Woods, built on land owned by Charles & Caroline Ingalls (Pa & Ma) is located seven miles north of Pepin on County Road CC.

-The Village of Pepin is home to a historical museum (open May through October) which features artifacts from Laura’s time.
+The Village of Pepin is home to a historical museum (open Mid-May thru Mid-Oct) which features artifacts from Laura’s time.
 Pepin, Wisconsin also marks the starting point of the Laura Ingalls Wilder Historic Highway, which links Laura sites across the Midwestern US.

 Thank you so much for your support of Laura Days in Pepin, Wisconsin.